Southern Corn Fritters Recipe

 After they cook, place them on paper towels to drain off the grease and set aside until you’re ready to eat them.

-They have such a delicious crispy exterior after frying them.
+They have such a delicious, crispy exterior after frying them.
+(Just be careful of the hot grease).

 You can add a little butter on top and let it melt.